KennyBK/kubernetes-the-hard-way/docs/02-jumpbox.md

 Kustomize Version: v5.4.2
 ```

-At this point the `jumpbox` has been set up with all the command line tools and utilities necessary to complete the labs in this tutorial.
+At this point the `studnet-node` has been set up with all the command line tools and utilities necessary to complete the labs in this tutorial.

 Next: [Provisioning Compute Resources](03-compute-resources.md)